cyberark/conjur/design/authenticators/authn_jwt/authn_jwt_solution_design.md

 ### Meet the requirements

-More details on the requirements can be found [here](https://ca-il-confluence.il.cyber-ark.com/display/rndp/Conjur+JWT+Authenticator)
+More details on the requirements can be found on Confluence - Conjur JWT Authenticator

 * New simple JWT generic authenticator
     * Meet?
 Yes